Investment

 Investors generally expect higher returns from riskier investments.
 When a low-risk investment is made, the return is also generally low.
 Similarly, high risk comes with a chance of high losses.
 Investors, particularly novices, are often advised to diversify their portfolio.
 Diversification has the statistical effect of reducing overall risk.

+Types of financial investments

+In modern economies, traditional investments include: